-Students interested in receiving both the M.S. in genetic counseling and the M.P.H. in public health genetics may enroll in the dual degree program, which awards both degrees simultaneously at the end of a 3-year program.
-All requirements for both programs must be fulfilled, with the exceptions noted below.
+Students interested in receiving both the M.S. in genetic counseling and the M.P.H. in public health genetics may enroll in the dual degree program, which awards both degrees

 Application for admission must be made separately to the two programs.
 It is not absolutely necessary for students to be admitted to each degree program at the same time.
-For example, a
+For example, a student might enter the M.S. program initially and then be accepted into the M.P.H. program after the first term.
+Or a student might enter the M.P.H. program and then be accepted into the M.S. program starting in the next Fall.